jlinoff/pam/PROPOSAL.md

 ---

-## 9. Vault file integrity — 9a OPEN (no format change), 9b DEFERRED to v3.0
+## 9. Vault file integrity — 9a OPEN (do this first), 9b DEFERRED and reassessed

 **Read the split below before the warning.** This item has two halves, and only the second one breaks anything: